taurusilver7/forge/README.md

 Create a layout, error & loading for the builder route for smooth UI experience.

+Design the form-builder with functional buttons to build & a main form editor.
+Create a designer component that acts as main form editor display.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.